Comprehensive Interview Phases and AIDET in Nursing

 • Maintenance phase: Active listening, data gathering, therapeutic techniques, and care-plan shaping.

-• Termination phase: Progress review, transition planning, and follow-up linkage.
+• Termination phase: Progress review, transition planning, follow-up linkage, and boundary-consistent closure when patients attempt to prolong working-phase contact.

 • AIDET framework: Acknowledge, Introduce, Duration, Explanation, Thank You.